insolar/insolar/docs/source/architecture.rst

 The Insolar's main principle is that everything is a :term:`contract <object>` on the Insolar Platform.
 Contracts are stored as :term:`lifelines <lifeline>` in the :ref:`ledger <ledger>` and are based on general-purpose programming languages such as Golang or Java.
 They allow existing practices, libraries, and development environments to be used straightforwardly.

-A contract developer may focus solely on the contract logic and calls of other contracts, while such details as location & implementation of other contracts are managed transparently by the platform.
+A contract developer may focus solely on the contract logic and calls of other contracts, while such details as location and implementation of other contracts are managed transparently by the platform.
 Every contract has :ref:`domain-level <domains>` managed rules that define the contracts handling:

 * policies for code updates,
 * validation requirements,